natheetarn/natheetarn/README.md

 - 👋 Hi, I’m Natheetarn panyakorn
-- 🌱 I’m currently a freshman in the Software engineering program at KMITL(King Monkut Institute Of Technology Ladkrabang)
+- 🌱 I’m currently a 2nd year student in the Software engineering program at KMITL(King Monkut Institute Of Technology Ladkrabang)
 - 💞️ I’m using this repository to keep my projects I made in free time.
 - 📫 You can find me on facebook: Natheetarn Panyakorn.